 What does an umbrella policy cover?

-An umbrella policy can save the day when you face costly liability, but it’s important to understand exactly what it does and does not cover.
+An umbrella policy may provide peace of mind when you face costly liability claims, but it may be important to understand what it does and does not cover.
 Most umbrella policies will cover:

-- Personal injury: Personal injury protection covers legal expenses when someone sues you for libel, slander or wrongful eviction.
-The liability coverage in some homeowners policies provides some personal injury protection.
-If the cost of a lawsuit exceeds the limit of your home insurance policy, your umbrella insurance will kick in to help cover the additional costs.
+- Personal injury: Personal injury coverage covers legal expenses when someone sues you for libel, slander or wrongful eviction.
+The liability coverage in homeowners policies often excludes personal injury coverage, although an endorsement can sometimes add it.
+This is a scenario where your umbrella coverage might kick in without a claim being filed on an underlying policy.

 - Personal belongings: The personal property coverage of your homeowners policy will pay to replace your belongings, like clothing and furniture, following a covered loss, but an umbrella policy won’t.
 Umbrella insurance only covers the personal belongings of others when you’re at fault for a loss.

-- Oral or written contracts: If a contractor sues you for not honoring the terms of an oral or written contract, your umbrella policy likely won’t cover your legal expenses.
-Likewise, if a legal dispute involves a home-based business, an umbrella policy won’t pay court costs or attorney’s fees.
+- Oral or written contracts: If a contractor sues you for not honoring oral or written contract terms, your umbrella policy likely won’t cover your legal expenses.

 How much does umbrella insurance cost?